 Johnson, Donna, Caitlin Kennedy and Usha Gupta.
 "A Do-It-Yourself Model: Relocation of a 36,000 Volume Chemistry Library In Three Months."
 Arkansas Libraries 61, no. 3 (Fall 2004): 16-18.

 Merrill-Oldham, Jan.
 General Specifications for Moving and Cleaning Library Materials (PDF).
 HUL Weissman Preservation Center, Library Preservation At Harvard (website).
 The President and Fellows of Harvard College, 2007.
-Last Modified: August 31, 2009.
+(Accessed August 6, 2013)

 Minter, Sydney.
 "On Your Mark, Get Set, Move!"
 Library Media Connection 25, no. 7 (May 2007): 44-46.

 Murray, Jennifer S. "How to Survive a Library Move: Control the Move Instead of It Controlling You (PDF)."
 AALL (American Association of Law Libraries) Spectrum 10, no. 1 (September/October 2005): 18-19.
 (Accessed August 6, 2013)

 Nelson, Walter.
 "Getting a Move On: Some Thoughts on Moving a Library Collection."
 Searcher 18, no. 6 (July/August 2010): 8-11, 50.

 Pikul, Diane M. "Moving Libraries and Shifting Collections."
 Catholic Library World 76, no. 3 (March 2006): 212-215.

 Schwartz, Joanne. "'Pack Up All Your Cares...'"
 School Librarian's Workshop 24, no. 10 (June 2004): 4-5.

 Smith, Debbi A. "Creating Stack Floor Plans and Signage: Excel as a Collection Management Tool."
 Technical Services Quarterly 24, no. 3 (July 2007): 29-39.